-And here's a promise: if you persevere, you will at some point reach a transcendent moment, in which your (one) bag will be small and light enough to carry without consequence, no longer of any meaningful concern.
-And — right then — your travel experiences will be forever changed, with an unfettered freedom that is forever denied to those who remain chained to their luggage.
+Here's a straightforward promise: if you persevere, you will at some point reach a transcendent moment, in which your (one) bag will be small and light enough to carry without consequence, no longer of any meaningful concern.
+And — from that instant — your travel experiences will be forever changed, with an unfettered freedom that is beyond the comprehension of those who remain bound to their baggage.

-I strongly suggest starting with Using A Packing List, because that will yield the greatest benefit in the least amount of time.
-After you've begun creating your own personal list, continue as and where your interests lead you; you needn't assimilate everything immediately.
+I strongly suggest starting with Using A Packing List, because that will yield the most benefit in the least amount of time.
+Once you've begun to develop your own personal list, continue as and where your interests lead you; you needn't learn everything immediately.

-If you came here looking for luggage tips, you'll find much on that topic under the What To Pack It In menu.
+Looking for luggage tips?
+You'll find much on that topic under the What To Pack It In menu.
 Appreciate, however, that merely acquiring a new bag, no matter how "perfect", will no more turn you into a one-bag traveller than a superb violin will turn you into a concert soloist!

-You'll also find a collection of effective packing techniques (including how to pack clothing so that it doesn't get wrinkled), a detailed analysis of every individual item on my own personal packing list (to help you understand my choices, and thus be better equipped to make those best suited to you), and a considerable variety of supplemental information, including:
+You'll also find here a collection of effective packing techniques (including how to pack clothing so that it doesn't get wrinkled), a detailed analysis of every individual item on my own personal packing list (to help you understand my choices, and thus be better equipped to make those best suited to you), and a considerable variety of supplemental information, including: